nickincardone/catan-counter/README.md

 - Resource collection and trading
 - Development card usage
 - **Player theft scenarios** (including "from you" messages)
+- **Unknown resource steals** with probabilistic tracking
 - Special game events (robber movement, discarding, etc.)

+### Unknown Transaction System

+The extension features a sophisticated system for tracking unknown resource steals:

+- **Probabilistic Resource Tracking**: When a resource is stolen but the specific type is unknown, the system calculates probabilities based on what the victim had
+- **Smart Deduction**: Uses player actions (spending resources, making trades) to eliminate possibilities and resolve unknown transactions
+- **Multiple Transaction Support**: Handles scenarios where multiple unknown steals are pending simultaneously
+- **Automatic Resolution**: Resolves transactions when sufficient information becomes available through process of elimination
+- **Real-time Recalculation**: All probabilities are recalculated from scratch whenever transactions are resolved to maintain accuracy

 ### Smart Reprocessing System